Our Vision

 The Opportunity

-The dramatic growth in our criminal legal system over the past half century is built on racially unjust policies and practices that have devastated individuals, families and communities.
-We have used criminalization to respond to complex social issues—such as poverty, substance abuse, mental health and homelessness—rather than investing in the public supports and services that actually make communities healthy and safe.
+Our country has used criminalization to respond to complex social issues—such as poverty, substance abuse, mental health and homelessness—rather than investing in the public supports and services that make communities healthy and safe.

 Today, as a result of overcriminalization, nearly one in four people in the U.S. has a criminal record, and millions more interact with the justice system each year.
 Even a small interaction can make it difficult for a person to regain economic stability and create lifelong hardship for the families impacted.